DIVORCE & CHILD CUSTODY MEDIATION

 Anyone going through a divorce or child custody dispute should consider mediation as an alternative to litigation.
 The long list of benefits of mediation include:

-- Mediation is usually far less expensive than litigation.
+Mediation is generally much less expensive than litigation.

-- Mediation often ends in settlement of all issues involved in a divorce.
+Mediation often ends in global settlement of all issues involved in a divorce.

-- Mediation is confidential and there is no public record of what was discussed during mediation.
+Mediation is confidential and there is no transcript or public record of the evidence reviewed in mediation.